National Register of Historic Places listings in Kane County, Illinois

 This is a list of the National Register of Historic Places listings in Kane County, Illinois.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Kane County, Illinois, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 81 properties and districts listed on the National Register in the county, and four former listings.
+There are 82 properties and districts listed on the National Register in the county, and five former listings.
+One of the listings is also a National Historic Landmark.